Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Reinforcement Learning Solution Approaches

-The algorithm starts by ordering the unserved requests according to their release dates associated with the realizations of scenario $\omega$. {Recall that $\widetilde{r}^e_i$ are random variables representing the release dates for $i \in N_e^{unserved}$.
-For a given scenario $\omega$ we will denote by $r^e_i$ the realization of expected release dates (ERDs) for $i \in N_e^{unknown}$ and actual release dates for $i \in N_e^{known}$.} The algorithm then divides requests into batches.
+The batch approach (whose pseudo code is given in Algorithm \ref{simu:Pro}) starts by ordering the unserved requests according to their release dates associated with the realization of scenario $\omega$ (Step 3).
+Recall that $\widetilde{r}^e_i$ are random variables representing the release dates for $i \in N_e^{unserved}$.
+For a given scenario $\omega$ we will denote by $r^e_i$ the realization drawn from the release date distribution for $i \in N_e^{unknown}$ and actual release dates for $i \in N_e^{known}$.
+The algorithm then divides requests into batches.
 To serve as many requests as possible, the last route (or batch) is supposed to serve the requests arriving at the latest that can still be feasibly served before the deadline.
-Thus, the selection is done backwards, i.e., starting from the request with the latest release date, and checking whether it can be included in the last route, i.e., if its release date is not larger than the starting time of the last route, which is $T_E-T_D$.
-Then, the algorithm proceeds iteratively this way until $\rho$ requests are included in the last route.
-After that, a new route is created (the second last) associated with a starting time equal to $T_E-2T_D$, and so on.
-Note that, as the algorithm works backwards, we refer to the last route as route 1 (and so on) in the following.
-In order to provide a detailed description of the algorithm, the following notation is introduced: \begin{itemize} \item $K$: the set of indices for all the batches created; \item $K_0$: the set of indices for batches with positive spare capacities ($K_0 \subseteq K$).
+Thus in Step 5 the selection is made backwards, i.e., starting from the request with the latest release date, and checking whether it can be included in the last route, i.e., if its release date is not larger than the earliest possible starting time of the last route, which is $T_E-T_D$.
+If true, the number of requests $q$ in the assigned batch is increased by one.
+Subsequently, if the request is known, the batch $k$ is added to $K_0$; otherwise, request $i$ is allocated to the batch $k$ and the counter $\rho_k$ is updated.
+After that, in Step 12, if the batch size limit is reached ($q=\rho$) or all requests are processed ($i=1$), the start and end time of the batch are updated, and counters are reset (Steps 13-15).
+The algorithm iteratively follows the procedure, checking the next sorted requests.
+Then a new route is created (the second last) associated with a starting time equal to $T_E-2T_D$, and so on.
+In this manner, we continue checking the next requests until all are examined or the start time of a new batch $t_k$ is less than or equal to the time at decision epoch $e$ (Step 6).
+To be consistent with the earlier notation, route 0 refers to the route supposed to leave the depot immediately.
+We introduce the new notation for a detailed description of the algorithm: \begin{itemize} \item $K$: the set of indices for all the batches created (we use the same notation as the set of future routes since each batch will be served by a future route.
+However, the IDs are annotated reversely, i.e., batch 1 is served by the last route, batch 2 is served by the second last route, etc); \item $K_0$: the set of indices for batches with positive spare capacities ($K_0 \subseteq K$).
 We say that a batch $k$ has a positive spare capacity if the number of requests in $N_e^{unknown}$ assigned to $k$ is less than $\rho$; \item $k(i)$: the index of the batch request $i$ is assigned to, $i \in N_e^{unknown}$; \item $\tau_{start}^k$: the starting time of the route serving batch $k\in K$; \item $\tau_{end}^k$: the ending time of the route serving batch $k\in K$. \item $\rho_k$: the number of requests in $N_e^{unknown}$ assigned to the route serving batch $k\in K$. \end{itemize} The scheme of the batch algorithm is presented in Algorithm \ref{simu:Pro}.